MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 ---
 # IntelliCode for Visual Studio Code FAQ

 You can [download an experimental extension](https://go.microsoft.com/fwlink/?linkid=2006060) for Visual Studio Code version 1.25.1 and higher.
+Here are answers to some frequently asked questions about this extension.

 ## Q. What functionality does the extension provide?